gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarBSplines.md

 A class containing all information describing polar B-splines.

-Polar B-splines are 2D B-splines with a special treatment for the central singular point of a polar index range.
+Polar B-splines are 2D B-splines with a special treatment for the central singular point of a polar domain.
 At this singular point new B-splines are created which traverse the singular point and ensure the desired continuity condition.